-There was good news and bad news in the past month about the official federal tally of major health information breaches.
-While only six new incidents were added in the past month, one of those cases affected more than 280,000 individuals.
+There was good news and bad news in the reporting of major health information breaches in the past month.
+The good news: Only four incidents were added to the official federal tally.
+The bad news: One of those incidents affected 400,000 individuals.

 Beth Israel Deaconess Medical Center in Boston is notifying more than 2,000 of its patients about an unusual potential health information breach incident involving a computer virus that transmitted data to an unknown location.